 The property and casualty industry is strong and stable.
-This strength and stability provides the industry an opportunity to participate in the type of development that is contemplated in HB 469.
+This strength and stability provides the industry an opportunity to participate in the type of development that is contemplated in Senate Bill 39.
 The tax credit for insurance companies will be attractive to insurance companies to invest in real estate.
 Insurance companies are attracted to real estate investment because it is a safe and stable long-term investment.
 This legislation recognizes the long-standing investments that insurance companies have made in economic development projects across the state and the country.
-HB 469 provides more opportunities for insurance companies to deploy capital to the benefit of policy holders and Ohio.
+SB 39 provides more opportunities for insurance companies to deploy capital to the benefit of policy holders and Ohio.

 One of many factors in the success of the property and casualty insurance industry is a stable and predictable regulatory and legislative environment.
-We thank Rep. Schuring for inviting us to testify today and we thank Rep. Patton for his joint co-sponsorship.
+We thank Sen. Schuring for inviting us to testify today.
 Moreover, we thank you for allowing me to briefly explain the impact of the property and casualty insurance industry in Ohio.